 Your doctor may also prescribe antidepressants.

-rarely required for neck pain.
-It may be an option when neck pain is caused
+Surgery is rarely required for neck pain.
+It may be an option when neck pain is caused by certain conditions.

 There is not strong evidence that either heat or ice will help.
 But it won't hurt to try them.